google/dawn/docs/dawn/testing.md

   - Static/Dynamic data: Updating data for each draw is a common use case.
 It also tests the efficiency of resource transitions.

+## LiteRT-LM Benchmarks

+See [litert_lm_benchmark.md](litert_lm_benchmark.md) for instructions on configuring, building, and running the LiteRT-LM benchmarks with Dawn.

 ## Testing with the CTS

 There are various ways to test dawn against the [WebGPU CTS](https://github.com/gpuweb/cts).